jonyachen/hearboi/README.md

 http://willdrevo.com/fingerprinting-and-audio-recognition-with-python.html

 To Do List:
-- Modify record script to save as new audio files (make sure this works w name from server)
+- Modify record script to save as new audio files
+- Write record script to bash
+- Listening loop to go back after detection
 - Better threshold
 - Confidence level customization
-- Write record script to bash
-- Listening loop to go back after detection
-- Connect w web server
+- Connect with LEDs
-- Change "song" (make sure this works)